Are You Brave Enough To Say I Am…

 I don’t.
 Especially not if I have to pay for it.

 Imagine as a freelancer looking for my first assignment, I met a potential client who said, so you’re a freelancer writer?

 Why would a person who walks the walk, talks the talk and does the work avoid putting a title on it?

 When you belittle your efforts and distance yourself from firm terms about your work, you’re being a coward.
 You’re encouraging people to lower their expectations because you don’t think you’ll measure up.

 You don’t want to be asked where you’ve been published, whether you’ve written books, and if so, where those books are sold.
 You’re afraid your answers aren’t impressive enough.

 You’re scared that you haven’t succeeded yet.
 You’re intimidated that there are already people farther down the road, that others have come before you.

-There’s always someone who has done more, done better, is better known or held in higher esteem.
+There’s always someone who has done more, done better, is more widely known or held in higher esteem.
 There always will be.

 An office, book sales, fans–those are not the things that make you a writer.

 Every business takes time to build and every career involves a climb.
-If you’re on the bottom rung, so be it.
-Claim your place, grace that first step and rise.
+If you’re on the bottom rung of the ladder, so be it.
+Claim your place, grace that first step, and be on your way up.